-Based on the quantitative conformity analysis, NFRMPO staff has determined the NFRMPO FY2020-2023 TIP and the NFRMPO 2040 RTP amended June 1, 2017 demonstrate conformity for the 2008 and 2015 8-Hour Ozone NAAQS using the 8-hour ozone emissions budgets for the Northern Subarea.
+Based on the quantitative conformity analysis, NFRMPO staff has determined the NFRMPO 2045 RTP, the FY2020-2023 TIP, the UFR 2040 RTP, and the northern subarea of the FY2019-2022 STIP demonstrate conformity for the 2008 and 2015 8-Hour Ozone NAAQS using the 8-hour ozone emissions budgets for the Northern Subarea.
 Appendix C includes more information on the transportation and demographic assumptions used in the 8-hour ozone emissions analysis.